wagtail/wagtail/docs/reference/contrib/simple_translation.rst

       "wagtail.contrib.simple_translation",
   ]

-Run ``python manage.py migrate`` to create the necessary permissions.

 In the Wagtail admin, go to settings and give some users or groups the "Can submit translations" permission.